LukasWestholt/semantic-release-skopeo/README.md

 ## Contributing

 We welcome contributions to semantic-release-skopeo!
-Simply raise and Issue or a PR and we can review it ASAP.
+Simply raise and Issue or a PR, and we can review it ASAP.

 ## License